XaviACLM/tatoebator/readme_assets/STRUCTURE.md

 ## The Sentence Database

 Corresponding to `tatoebator.db.core.SentenceDbInterface`.
-This is a contains data about all the sentences that Tatoebator has made use of (i.e. sentences that actually are in cards).
+This is a contains data about all the sentences that Tansō has made use of (i.e. sentences that actually are in cards).
 It is an SQLAlchemy database with three tables:

 - *Sentences.* Contains sentence id, text in english and japanese, credit (i.e. where it's from), source_tag (indicates license under which the source is distributed), and some extra data used for priority during querying.
 - *Keywords.* This contains the dictionary forms of words that have been recognized by the language processing module.
 It also keeps a boolean indicating whether the user has learned this particular word yet.